Imagine my surprise to find that they were produced by Brian Eno"

 - James' most successful album Laid, its experimental companion piece Wah Wah and Millionaires.

 - A cameo on Slowdive's Souvlaki, providing keyboards and treatments to the songs "Sing" and "Here She Comes."
 Notably, he declined the band's offer to produce the entire album, saying they were good enough to not need his help, but he did offer to collaborate with them.

 - Devo's debut: Q: Are We Not Men?
 A: We Are Devo!.
 Eno was frustrated by Devo's obsession with sticking to the arrangements they had already demoed, and Devo later admitted that they should have listen a bit more to Eno's advice, and pointed that he always came up with "cool" synth parts that "we only used for three or four songs."

 - Ultravox's debut Ultravox! (alongside the band and Steve Lillywhite).

 - Coldplay's albums Viva la Vida or Death and All His Friends (2008) and Mylo Xyloto (2011).
 Notably, for Viva la Vida, Eno point-blank told the band exactly what parts of their style completely sucked once he accepted the job and set out to correct those perceived flaws.

 - Laurie Anderson's Bright Red.

-He contributed heavily to David Bowie's "Berlin trilogy" (Low, "Heroes", and Lodger), to the point that he and producer Tony Visconti are considered the architects of those albums' sound (and Eno is often miscredited as co-producing those albums).
+He contributed heavily to David Bowie's "Berlin trilogy" (Low, "Heroes", and Lodger), to the point that he and producer Tony Visconti are considered the architects of those albums' sound (and Eno is often mis-credited as co-producing those albums; he did, however, produce Bowie's later album Outside).
 He also released two critically acclaimed collaborations with David Byrne, My Life in the Bush of Ghosts and Everything That Happens Will Happen Today, and co-produced Byrne's 2018 solo album American Utopia.
-His involvement with the music industry is so deeply entrenched that his Wikipedia article includes a detailed web diagram showing off just how many connections he has with other Progressive Rock artists alone (we'd link the image directly, but the fact that it has an apostrophe in the URL messes with how this site processes it); he's that prolific.
+His involvement with the music industry is so deeply entrenched that his Wikipedia article once included a detailed web diagram showing off just how many connections he has with other Progressive Rock artists alone; he's that prolific.